panda-lab/face-landmark/README.md

 # face-landmark-localization
-This is a project predict face landmarks (68 points).
+This is a project predict face landmarks (68 points).Model size is 3.3MB.
-Speed : 5ms per face on i5-2.7GHz CPU.
+- Speed : 5ms per face on i5-2.7GHz CPU.

 ## Install